tylerwight/SpotScraper/README.md

 # SpotScraper

-Uses both discord and spotify apis to search the entire history of a discord text channel for all spotify links.
+Discord bot that uses both discord and spotify apis to search the entire history of a discord text channel for all spotify links.
 It will then take all those spotify links and add them to a new or existing playlist

 ## How to use: